michaldziuba03/nestjs-zod/README.md

 ## HTTP Error example

-For now it's not possible to customize HTTP response error.
+For now it's not possible to customize HTTP response error shape.

 ```json
 {